 In 2016, the FASB issued its leasing standard in ASU 2016-02, Leases for both lessees and lessors.
-Under its core principle, a lessee will recognize right-of-use (ROU) assets and related lease liabilities on the statement of financial position for all lease arrangements with terms longer than 12 months.
+Under its core principle, a lessee will recognize right-of-use assets and related lease liabilities on the statement of financial position for all lease arrangements with terms longer than 12 months.
 The pattern of expense recognition in the statement of activities will depend on a lease's classification.
-For not-for-profit organizations, the standard takes effect for fiscal years beginning after December 15, 2019.
+On April 8, 2020 the FASB voted to defer the effective date of ASU 2016-02 by one additional year.
+For not-for-profit organizations, the standard now takes effect for fiscal years beginning after December 15, 2021.